PDTenpas/pdtenpas.github.io/pages/bookmarks/sources.md

 [**Data Science Roundup**](http://roundup.fishtownanalytics.com/): The internet's most useful data science articles.

+[**benn.substack**](https://benn.substack.com/): An at-least-weekly-but-probably-more Substack on data, with data, plus some essays on technology, culture, sports, and politics.

 [**The Analytics Dispatch**](https://mode.com/newsletter/): Mode Analytics' weekly newsletter chock-full of relevant articles about data, data science, and analytics.

 [**Hacker News Digest**](https://www.hndigest.com/): The top stories on Hacker News in your inbox.